Buying a motor vehicle

 - whether any security interest is registered over the vehicle

-- the vehicle year of the motor vehicle as recorded on the motor vehicle register (for motor vehicles registered before 1 January 2007, “vehicle year” means the year of manufacture or the model year or the year of first registration, and for motor vehicles registered after 1 January 2007, “vehicle year” means the year of first registration anywhere in the world)
+- the vehicle year of the motor vehicle (the year it was first registered anywhere in the world) as recorded on the motor vehicle register.
+Note that if the motor vehicle was registered before 1 January 2007, “vehicle year” means the year of manufacture, or the model year, or the year of first registration.

 - the make, model, engine capacity and fuel type of the vehicle and the vehicle’s ID or chassis number